strip - strip symbol table, debugging and line number information from an object file

 The strip class descriptions that follow only apply to non-allocatable sections.

+Some classes cause other classes to be implicitly included, or encapsulated.
+Such cases are noted in the class descriptions below.
 Each class token can be prepended with a '!' to indicate that the class should not be removed.
-This definition can be useful when combined with the nonalloc class.
-For example, using –c=nonalloc,!note removes all non-allocatable sections except for the note section.
+This definition can be useful to prevent a class from including another normally encapsulated class.
+For example, while the nonalloc class encapsulates all non-allocable sections, –z strip-class=nonalloc,!note removes all non-allocatable sections except for the note section.

 Stripped sections are completely removed from the output object.